unneon/icie/README.md

 	- [ ] Launch a selected test in gdb
 	- [x] Record a selected test in rr and replay it
 	- [x] Find small tests using a test generator
+- [ ] Speed up coding
+	- [x] Paste in parts of your library with a keyboard shortcut
+	- [ ] Paste in parts of your library whenever you use them
+	- [ ] Set up keyboard shortcuts/modes to use snippets faster
 - [ ] Profile solutions
 	- [ ] Find tests of appropriate size
 	- [ ] Run test in callgrind and display results in kcachegrind